jcoops-dev/jcoops-dev.github.io/_projects/ai-generated-media.md

 ## Overview

-As part of my AI-Unity integration project, I've explored running an AI image generator local to my computer, with the eventual intention of using player input to generate in-game images.
+As part of my AI-Unity integration project, I've explored running an AI image generator local to my computer, with the intention of eventually using player input to generate in-game images.
 This series of images presents the results of my experiments with Stable Diffusion, including prompt structuring and generation settings, tackling a wide variety of categorized subject matter.
 My goal, upon completion of this sub-project, is to understand how best to format image prompt data to be used in an interactive environment.